You Can’t Buy Love: Dating Without Breaking the Bank

-That’s when dating stops being free and starts to add up.
+That’s when having a love life stops being free and starts to add up.
+But dating on a budget is definitely possible with a few cost-saving tricks.
 Here are a few common dating expenses and suggestions for how to get around them.

 I’m not really a mani-pedi kind of girl—I’d rather paint my own nails at home—but more than once, I’ve realized a few hours before a date that every item in my closet is hideous.
 I rush out to the nearest clothing store and try things on in a last-minute frenzy, barely glancing at prices.
 Or, I’ll head straight to Sephora, convinced I need fancy new mascara in order to face a potential love interest.
 This is my worst dating habit.
 Low-budget solution: Think of “be yourself” as style advice.
 Wear something you already own, even if it’s not perfect.
 You’ll save money and feel more comfortable.
 Resist the urge to visit a salon before the first date, because the right person will not give a crap if your hair looks a little frizzy.

 I live in Los Angeles, which means I usually have to drive to meet my dates.
 This either involves paying for gas (not a big expense, unless I end up spending a lot of time with someone who lives all the way across town), or using a ridesharing service like Lyft.

 Low-budget solution: If you live in a place with good public transportation, use it!
 I get nostalgic for the days when I lived in NYC, and could use my unlimited-ride Metrocard to get anywhere, 24/7.
 Another option: If you live in an urban area, arrange all of your first dates within walking distance of your home.
 (There’s no need to tell your date you live nearby, especially if you don’t hit it off.)